 Our thoughts about The Murdér Express’ first dog-friendly show

-We were thrilled to be invited to the dog-friendly première of The Murdér Express experience, on Sunday 12th August.
+We were thrilled to be invited to the dog-friendly première of The Murdér Express experience, on Sunday 12th August, all thanks to Marcel Le Corgi’s maman.
 Entering Pedley Street Station in Bethnal Green, East London, my husband, Argo the dog and I were greeted at the Ticket Inspection desk, where we were handed our ticket and could leave our bags.

 At Funicular’s Pedley Street Station before departure